Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Rajeev Jain

-What they need is compute which is not that easily available.
-What they need is sponsorship which is not that easily available.
-And what they need is use cases which is not that easily available.
+What they need is compute, which is not that easily available.
+What they need is sponsorship, which is not that easily available and what they need is use cases, which is not that easily available.
 We are delivering those three to them.
-So I think overall I would say and I’ll hand it over to Anurag for a moment, he’s jumping to speak that it is probably one of the most exciting part of the world that we’re doing after a long, long time.
-I just now hand over to Anurag for him to expand.
+So I think overall, I would say — and I’ll hand it over to Anurag for a moment, he’s jumping to speak that it is probably one of the most exciting part of the work that we’re doing after a long, long time.
+So I’ll just now hand over to Anurag for him to expand on it.

 Anurag Chottani

 Yeah.
-And Kuntal Rajeev covered a lot of use cases.
-I must also say we are parallel investing deeply on the security and the compliance infrastructure as well.
-So you’re aware that RBI released a free AI framework.
-So we have, we are, we have, we have consumed and we are in process of implementing the explainability, auditability and the transparency what the CI report talks about and parallel lot of investments going into the security architecture as well.
-Apart from building the new set of capabilities what Rajeev talked about
+And Kuntal, Rajeev covered a lot of use cases.
+I must also say, we are parallelly investing deeply on the security and the compliance infrastructure as well.
+So you’re aware that RBI has released a FREE-AI framework.
+So we have consumed and we are in process of implementing the explainability, auditability and the transparency what the FREE-AI report talks about.
+And parallelly, a lot of investments going into the security architecture as well apart from building the new set of capabilities, what Rajeev talked about it.

 Rajeev Jain

-You’ll experience as consumers on the app.
-Very soon AI summaries will start to appear because there are 120,000 figmas that we’ve created over the last five years.
-They need summarization if you simplify the conversation.
-So just give us three, four months and you start to see very soon.
-We have 71,000 employees so far.
-We used to train using PPTs.
-I’ve spent 33 years working.
-They’re all transitioning by end of May to copilots.
-They’ll all use copilots for which is NLP based infrastructure to get trained.
-So, that’s the level of transformation process.
-The process that we are actually in the process of implementing.
-We are not planning, we are in the process of implement.
+You will experience Kuntal, as consumers, on the app very soon, AI summaries will start to appear because there is 120,000 Figmas that we’ve created over the last five years.
+They need summarization, if you simplify the conversation.
+So just give us three, four months and you’ll start to see very soon — we have 71,000 employees.
+So far, we used to train using PPTs.
+I spent 33 years working.
+They’re all transitioning by end of May to Copilots.
+They’ll all use Copilots for — which is NLP-based infrastructure to get trained.
+So that’s the level of transformation process by process that we are actually in the process of implementing.
+We are not planning.
+We are in the process of implementing.

 Anurag Chottani

-And just as an added point, last year we processed on peak of Diwali on a single day we processed like 600,000 loans which without AI we were like 100,000 loans.
+And just as an added point, last year, we processed on peak of Diwali on a single day, we processed like 600,000 loans, which without AI, we were like 100,000 loans.
 We had capacity to process only 100,000 loans on a single day.
-So you might see next Diwali like we’ll process close to a million loan accounts on a single day as against the numbers that I just mentioned.
-So — yeah.
+So you might see next Diwali, like we’ll process close to 1 million loan accounts on a single day as against the numbers that I just mentioned.

 Operator

 Thank you.
-Next question is from the line of Viral Shah from IFL Capital.
+Next question is from the line of Viral Shah from IIFL Capital.
 Please go ahead.

 Viral Shah

-Yeah hi Rajeev and Sandeep, thanks for the opportunity.
+Yeah.
+Hi Rajeev and Sandeep, thanks for the opportunity.
 I have two questions more connected to each other.
-So first thing is when I look at your the PCR coverage across stage one and two especially I think even versus the last quarter you have further showed it up in this quarter and correct me if I’m wrong now this is basically at almost highest levels that we have seen in our history barring the COVID periods.
-Do you like over here?
-Is there any cushion that has been built up and through the course of next year you will see some of that unwinding basically does your PCR levels remain over here next year or does it reduce?
+So first thing is when I look at your — the PCR coverage across Stage 1 and 2, especially, I think even versus the last quarter, you have further shored it up in this quarter.
+And correct me if I’m wrong, now this is basically at almost highest levels that we have seen in our history barring the COVID periods.
+Do you — like over here, is there any cushion that has been built up and through the course of next year, you will see some of that unwinding basically, does your PCR levels remain over here next year?
+Or does it reduce?

-And the connected question to this is the credit cost guidance Rajeev, you mentioned basically of 1.45 to 1.6% does this the change versus 165 to 175 basis points in the last quarter.
-You guided for FY27.
-Is this purely because of the change in the presentation of the recoveries?
+And the connected question to this is the credit cost guidance, Rajeev, you mentioned basically of 1.45% to 1.6%.
+Does this — the change versus 165 basis points to 175 basis points in the last quarter you guided for FY ’27, is this purely because of the change in the presentation of the recoveries?

 Sandeep Jain